CrypticSignal/video-quality-metrics/README.md

 1. It can calculate the VMAF, SSIM and PSNR of a transcoded video as long as you have the original video as well.
 Example:

-   `python main.py -ntm -ovp original.mp4 -tvp transcoded.mp4 -ssim -psnr`
+   `python main.py -ntm -iv original.mp4 -tv transcoded.mp4 -ssim -psnr`

 2. It can transcode a video using the x264 (H.264), x265 (H.265) or libaom (AV1) encoder with specified presets (if using x264 or x265) or CRF values.